 The cancellation reasons (like being too sick to go) will need a legitimate note from a doctor, so it’s something to keep in mind if you do need to use it.
 Lastly, be sure not to enroll too late.

-Know your coverages, exclusions, and claim processes, and travel insurance will go a long way to ensuring that you are taken care of in the event of something happening.
+Know your coverage’s, exclusions, and claim processes, and travel insurance will go a long way to ensuring that you are taken care of in the event of something happening.

-Examples of Travel Risks
+5 Examples of What Travel Insurance Covers

 1. A family member gets sick and you need to cancel your vacation.